LarryBoyG/KarmaKontroller/README.md

 This is what keeps the group patch flexible: releases should not hardcode one person's local IP address into `system.img`.

 The controller file browser is off by default.
-Hold the controller's Shutter and Mode buttons during boot to open it for a short maintenance window on port `8080`.
+Hold the controller's Shutter and Mode buttons during boot (After the GOPRO Splash screen and the system loading bar appears) to open it for a short maintenance window on port `8080`.

 The controller file browser only allows write, edit, upload, create, and delete actions inside `/data/karma-mapbox-proxy/`.
 Other `/data` paths can be browsed for diagnostics but are not exposed as writable through the browser.

 This button-gated behavior replaced an earlier always-on test build because automatic exposure of the file browser could trigger a controller error during normal boot or drone pairing.
+(Always reboot controller and allow it boot normally after the host edit, Never attempt to pair or fly the drone if the controller is still using port '8080')

 ## Driver Notes